Skip to main content

 What is full hybrid E-Tech technology in a family hybrid car?

-Inspired by F1 technology, this gearbox features two gears for the main electric motor and four for the combustion engine.
+Inspired by Formula 1 technologies, this gearbox features two gears for the main electric motor and four for the combustion engine.
 The 15 possible combinations between the electric and combustion motors allow for optimal driving comfort, fuel consumption, and CO₂ emissions depending on usage.
-The system automatically selects from the following modes:
+The system automatically selects from the following five modes:

-• 100% electric (only the electric motor drives the wheels)
+• 100% electric (only the electric motor drives the wheels).
+This traction is activated at low speeds in town and when manoeuvring.

-• Dynamic hybrid (both the combustion and electric motors drive the wheels)
+• Dynamic hybrid (both the combustion and electric motors drive the wheels).
+Full torque and power are available for overtaking or climbing hills, for example.

-• E-drive (the electric motor drives the wheels while the combustion engine charges the battery)
+• E-drive (the electric motor drives the wheels while the combustion engine charges the battery).
+Activatable manually, this mode is on automatically at a steady speed, for example on the motorway.

-• Combustion (only the combustion engine drives the wheels and/or charges the battery)
+• Combustion (only the combustion engine drives the wheels and/or charges the battery).
+This mode is activated when the battery is empty.

-Electric engine, regenerative braking… What’s new in the latest full hybrid E-Tech engines?
+Electric engines, regenerative braking… What’s new in the latest full hybrid E-Tech engines?

-The new 1.8L 160 hp full hybrid E-Tech engine in the Symbioz has been thoroughly redesigned for more power and lower fuel consumption.
-It includes a new 1.8L combustion engine, two electric motors powered by a new 1.4 kWh battery, and a new smart, clutchless multi-mode dog clutch gearbox.
+The new 1.8L 160 ch full hybrid E-Tech engine in the Symbioz has been thoroughly redesigned for more power and lower fuel consumption.
+It includes a new 1.8L combustion engine, two electric motors powered by a new 1.4 kWh lithium-ion battery, and a optimized smart, clutchless multi-mode dog clutch gearbox.

-The 160 hp full hybrid E-Tech system includes two electric motors: a 36 kW/50 hp “e-motor” with 205 Nm of torque that can drive the wheels and recharge the battery during braking and deceleration, and a 15 kW/20 hp high-voltage starter generator (HSG) that assists with gear changes.
+The 160 ch full hybrid E-Tech system includes two electric motors: a 36 kW/50 ch “e-motor” with 205 Nm of torque that can drive the wheels and recharge the battery during braking and deceleration, and a 15 kW/20 ch high-voltage starter generator (HSG) that assists with gear changes.
 They are powered by a new 1.4 kWh battery with about 20% more usable capacity, improving electric range.

-The car starts in 100% electric mode and can drive up to 80% of the time in electric mode in urban and suburban areas (up to 105 km/h), without needing to recharge.
+With E-Tech technology, the car starts in 100% electric mode and can drive up to 80% of the time in electric mode in urban and suburban areas (up to 105 km/h), without needing to recharge.
 This can lead to fuel savings of up to 40% compared to a traditional combustion engine.
+New Espace has a full range up to 1100 km with on a single tank.

-The updated dog clutch gearbox allows for faster, smoother gear changes, reduces power loss, and is mechanically simpler and more reliable.
-The dog clutch replaces both a gear and a synchronizer ring in a clutchless system, improving efficiency by reducing friction.
-Several refinements have been made to the gearbox for quicker and smoother shifts, enhancing driving comfort by reducing vibrations and engine noise.
+Managed by a sophisticated ECU that is constantly updated by the brand's engineers, thedog clutch gearbox allows for faster, smoother gear changes, reduces power loss, and is mechanically simpler and more reliable.
+Used in Formula One, the dog clutch replaces both a gear and a synchronizer ring in a clutchless system, improving efficiency by reducing friction.
+Lastrefinement has been made to the gearbox for quicker and smoother shifts, enhancing driving comfort by reducing vibrations and engine noise.

 It now features a new gearbox software that ensures constant responsiveness and eliminates any lag, especially during downshifts or acceleration phases.
 As a result, driving is smoother, more dynamic, and more enjoyable, particularly during acceleration between 40 and 80 km/h.